- Side Effects

 Dosage Considerations – Should be Given as Follows:

-Barbiturates are classified as Schedule II substances, meaning the have definite potential for physical and psychological dependence and abuse.
+Barbiturates are classified as Schedule II substances, meaning they have definite potential for physical and psychological dependence and abuse.
 Barbiturates may be habit-forming.
 Tolerance, psychological dependence, and physical dependence may occur especially following prolonged use of high doses of barbiturates.

 Common side effects of barbiturates include: